tembo-io/website/src/content/docs/product/stacks/Analytical/olap.md

 ### Execute analytical queries on the table

-The table is ready for typical analytical queries and should observe a noticeable improvement in performance given the optimizations you just enabled.
+The table is now optimized for typical analytical queries, where there should be an observable improvement in performance given the indexes you just created.

 Here's a few examples of queries you can try.

 #### Get the minimum and maximum event dates from the table.